Alhaurín el Grande

-Villafranco del Guadalhorce is a village within Alhaurín el Grande's municipal term.
+Villafranco del Guadalhorce is a village within Alhaurín el Grande's municipal territory.
 It was founded by colonist families in the 1950s and subsidized by the Instituto Nacional de Colonización of the Spanish government.

 Geography

 Alhaurin el Grande is located on the north side of the Sierra de Mijas at a height of 326 meters above sea level, with a benign climate of mild winters and hot summers and more than two thirds of the days per year have sunshine.
 It is 29 km from Málaga and 18 km from Marbella.

-Its inhabitants are known as alhaurinos or laurinos.
+Its inhabitants are known as alhaurinos.
 It is the thirteenth largest city in the entire province of Málaga in population, second only to coastal municipalities, the cities of Ronda and Antequera and nearby Alhaurin de la Torre (2009).
 It has a population around 25,000, but there is a large presence of foreigners settled in the town, estimated to represent nearly 5% of the total population.
 It also contains the neighborhoods of Chorro or San.
 Anton, el Bajondillo, San Isidro or Camino de Coin, la Huerta or el Barrio del Alemán, la Fama or the neighborhood of Palustre, plus several developments such as La Paca, La Chíchara, El Cigarral or Sierra Gorda and the hamlet of Villafranco del Guadalhorce.

 History

 In the municipality traces of different civilizations have been found, from the oldest to abundant Roman and Moorish remains.
 The municipality of Alhaurín el Grande has seen the history of Phoenicians, Greeks, Romans, Visigoths and Arabs that have settled nearby.

 In the forested areas southeast of Alhaurín el Grande, there are traces of Neolithic occupation, witnesses to the long history of human habitation of the area.
 These traces were found at Las Huertas Altas and near La Casa Forestal.

 Subsequently, the agricultural growth of the place took a big leap in quality with the arrival of the Greeks, who left their methods of cultivating the land, olive trees and prune grafted vines.

 By the time the Romans arrived, the tiny Iberian settlement in the Sierra de Mijas was already well established, but if it had a name the Romans chose not to keep it.
 Instead they gave it one of their own.
 The village became Lauro Nova.
 It was a spot apparently blessed by the gods: fertile, temperate, and surrounded by hills riddled with valuable mineral deposits.
 Roman villas popped up around the centre of the village and the hills are still dotted with their remains.
-There is also evidence of the existence of different settlements in various parts of the term municipal of Alhaurin el Grande, such as: Dehesa Baja Camino de Coín o la Alquería during the Roman period.
+There is also evidence of the existence of different settlements in various parts of the municipal territory of Alhaurin el Grande, such as: Dehesa Baja Camino de Coín o la Alquería during the Roman period.
 The most important are those of the Fuente del Sol and Huerta del Niño, named after a burial with a tombstone of a young Roman having been discovered.
 Numerous Roman remains and objects such as columns, ceramics and coins have been found.